WebDevStudios/constant-contact-forms/readme.txt

 * Added: Quick links to duplicate a chosen form.
 * Fixed: Touched up CSS for the WP Admin and RTL based languages.
 * Updated: Converted majority of Constant Contact Forms admin-side Javascript away from jQuery base.
+* Updated: amended admin email notifications to not promote email marketing, if site owner is already a Constant Contact account holder.
 * Updated: CMB2 and Encryption internal libraries.

 = 2.7.0 =